John Abascal

 Computer Science PhD Student at Northeastern University

 I am a third-year Computer Science PhD Student at Northeastern University, where I am advised by Jonathan Ullman and Alina Oprea.
-I completed my B.S. in Pure Mathematics at Florida State Univerity and completed my undergaduate honors thesis under the guidance of Alec Kercheval and Nathan Crock.
+I completed my B.S. in Pure Mathematics at Florida State University and conducted my undergraduate honors thesis under the guidance of Alec Kercheval and Nathan Crock.

 My primary research interest is privacy in deep learning.
 More broadly, I am interested in both theoretical computer science and applied machine learning, including topics such as differential privacy, adversarial machine learning, and the trustworthiness of machine learning algorithms.